Rayman Origins: Development

 The game was officially announced at the end of Ubisoft's E3 2010 press conference as a downloadable episodic title for PlayStation Network and Xbox Live Arcade with release on PC, Nintendo 3DS, iPad, and iPhone "to be considered".
 The first episode was originally to be released by the end of 2010, but was delayed until 2011.
 Following a dearth of information in the new year, the project was confirmed as alive in April 2011.
 In May 2011, it was announced the title has been expanded to a full-retail title, with a tentative release of Q4 2011.

 The game is the first title to use UbiArt Framework, an in-house graphics engine which allows artists to easily create content and then use it in an interactive environment.
 The artists only have to pose the model and edit the silhouette, as the software takes care of image distortion automatically.
 The main aim of this engine is to allow artists and designers focus on the art itself, without having to worry about technical aspects of game development.
 According to Yves Guillemot, only five people were working on the game when it was first announced.
 Ubisoft obtained a French government grant, dedicated to supporting the arts, for developing UbiArt tools.
 The engine is optimized for HD resolutions, allowing games to run in full 1080p HD at 60 frames per second, with the 3DS version running at 30 frames per second.
 The engine was further developed for Rayman Legends to include dynamic lighting and integration of 3D models.

 Reception

 Critical response

-Rayman Origins received widespread critical acclaim.
+Rayman Origins received critical acclaim.
 Review aggregator website Metacritic gave the Wii version 92/100, the PlayStation Vita version 88/100, the Xbox 360 version 87/100 the PlayStation 3 version 87/100, the PC version 86/100, and the Nintendo 3DS version 71/100.

 1UP.com gave the game an A− Rank, praising its varied level design, saying "Origins' brilliance is it keeps that simplicity on the surface, but ends up feeling incredibly varied thanks to its level design", and calling it "the best 2D platformer not called Mario."

 Eurogamer rated the game 8/10, calling it "a delightful, playful, and occasionally exhilarating platformer" while opining that the level design was inferior to the Mario series in that "the same ideas are repeated too often."
 GameTrailers gave the game a score of 8.5/10.

+Game Informer gave the game an 8.5/10, stating: "If you only know about Rayman from his affiliation with the now-ubiquitous Rabbids, that probably wasn’t the best introduction.
+Rayman Origins is the proper way to catch up with the character, who finally has a game that puts him squarely in the majors."